Wadebridge: Culture and community

-Wadebridge Carnival is held annually in August, with a Carnival Queen.
-In August there is the Eglos Craft Fayre at Egloshayle Church, and the Cornwall Folk Festival, one of the UK's longest-running folk festivals started in 1972, now runs for four days around the August Bank Holiday.
-The focus is on contemporary folk music, bluegrass music, Americana (music), celtic music and acoustic music, with the likes of Nashville Songwriters Hall of Fame inductee Gretchen Peters, Scotland's Eddi Reader MBE and Dougie Maclean OBE, The Unthanks, Martyn Carthy MBE and Irish singer Cara Dillon rubbing shoulders with Cornish bands.
-The "musician's musician" Wiz Jones and father of the Lakeman clan Geoff Lakeman are the festival's patrons.
+Wadebridge Carnival is held annually in August, with a Carnival Queen and there is the Eglos Craft Fayre at Egloshayle Church.

+The Cornwall Folk Festival, one of the UK's longest-running folk festivals started in 1972, now runs for fives days around the August Bank Holiday.
+The focus is on contemporary folk music, bluegrass music, Americana (music), celtic music and acoustic music.
+Sam Lakeman and Sean Lakeman) Geoff Lakeman are the festival's patrons.
+The festival was featured in the German travel documentary Wunderschön in Spring 2023.

 Depending on the tides, the Camel River Festival is held around August or September.
 The main attraction is a set of raft races on the river, with bar, food, stalls and more live music.

 In October, The Bikelights procession through the town centre showcases decorated bicycles and involves many youngsters.

 In November the Prime Stock Show and the Garden Produce Association and Chrysanthemum Show are held.

 A footbridge called the Challenge Bridge links the Egloshayle playing fields to the Jubilee fields on the other side of the river.
 The bridge was constructed in 1991 by Anneka Rice and her team for the TV series "Challenge Anneka".
-Locally, the bridge is known as Anneka's Bridge, but its real name is the Bailey Bridge.

 The newspaper is a local edition of the weekly Cornish Guardian.